mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 Material UI v6 includes several other quality-of-life improvements, including:

-- The `CssVarsProvider` API (now stable).
+- Stabilizing the `CssVarsProvider` API.
 CSS variables provide more performant customization possibilities along with a cleaner developer experience.
 - Support for container queries in themes.
 - A new theme utility for adding styles to specific color modes.